ipoom-jeong/gaudi-lab/research/index.md

 ### **GPGPU and Accelerator Architectures**

-Emerging applications with diverse computation patterns have led to the development of specialized hardware designed to deliver optimal performance per watt for these specific tasks.
-We are delving into energy-efficient General-Purpose Graphics Processing Unit (GPGPU) and Neural Processing Unit (NPU) architectures.
+Emerging applications with diverse computation patterns have driven the development of specialized hardware aimed at delivering optimal performance per watt for these tasks.
+We are exploring energy-efficient architectures for General-Purpose Graphics Processing Units (GPGPUs) and Neural Processing Units (NPUs).

 {% include button.html flip=true style="bare" %}